ppy/osu-wiki/news/2022-06-22-new-featured-artist-beach-bunny.md

 ![](https://assets.ppy.sh/artists/277/header.jpg)

-A bedroom solo project transformed into a multi-million stream punk rock unit, **Beach Bunny** brings emotional indie tunes to the mainstream.
+A bedroom solo project that transformed into a punk rock unit racking up millions of plays, **Beach Bunny** brings emotional indie tunes to the mainstream.
 And when we say "the mainstream", we obviously mean to the ears of our niche circle clicking community.

 [**Beach Bunny**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/277) has a solid **5** tracks spread across their discography, including *Prom Queen* — a tune that zoomer osu!
 TikTok-ers are guaranteed to recognize.